neuml/txtai/docs/pipeline/text/similarity.md

 This pipeline supports both standard text classification models and zero-shot classification models.
 The pipeline uses the queries as labels for the input text.
 The results are transposed to get scores per query/label vs scores per input text.

+Cross-encoder models are supported via the `crossencode=True` constructor parameter.
+These models are loaded with a CrossEncoder pipeline that can also be instantiated directly.
+The CrossEncoder pipeline has the same methods and functionality as described below.

 ## Example

 The following shows a simple example using this pipeline.